-This structured cabling system document has been developed to provide a solid foundation, and a standard approach to cabling UQ plant and offices.
+This structured cabling system document has been developed to provide a solid foundation to achieve, performance, safety and serviceability while achieving compliance to applicable Australian and International standards in UQ campuses and buildings.
 This specification will govern the cabling infrastructure for both voice and data communications.